gopheracademy/gopheracademy-web/content/advent-2018/fmt.md

 ai %#v: *main.AuthInfo{ACL:3 APIKey:***** Login:daffy}
 ```

+# Conculsion
-To summarize, the `fmt` package has many capabilities other than the trivial
+The `fmt` package has many capabilities other than the trivial use.
+Once you'll
-use.
-Once you'll familiarize yourself with these capabilities, I'm sure you find
+familiarize yourself with these capabilities, I'm sure you find many
-many interesting uses for them.
+interesting uses for them.